mholodivska/coding-challenge-backend/README.md

 Create a Java backend application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.

 For that, you'll need to provide a REST-API, set up a database and generate a PDF document, that contains the applicants data.

+You can run Kafka in a local container and send messages to the topic of your choice, no need to create a listener application.

 You can use any boilerplate/approach you prefer, but try to keep it simple.
 We encourage you to use your favorite tools and packages to build a solid web application.